Miami Solar – Everything You Need to Know

 The interesting thing about taking out a loan for solar is that you, as the loan purchaser, actually still get access to the 30% federal tax credit.
 So, you’ll be taking out a loan for the $16,600, but when you file your first year’s taxes you’ll be getting $4,980 back in your pocket (you’ve already made money!).

 Of course, it’s not a perfect scenario.
-Due to your loan payment, you’ll end up paying about $60 per month for solar in the first year.
-This is your total loan payments (about $1,575) minus your energy savings (about $843).
+Due to your loan payment, you’ll end up paying about $60 per month for solar in the first year (this is your total loan payments minus your energy savings).
 The good news is that because your utility bills tend to increase each year, you’ll be paying less and less for your solar system as the years go by.
-Also, after you’ve paid off your system in 15 years, you’ll start to see savings of up to $1100 per year from your system until the end of its 25-year life.
+Also, after you’ve paid off your system, you’ll start to see savings of up to $1100 per year from your system until the end of its 25-year life.

 More: Solar Loans